florentLutz/FAST-OAD-CS23-HE/docs/documentation/powertrain_builder/pt_file.rst

 *********************
 Component connections
 *********************
-This section defines the component connections of the powertrain architecture.
+This section defines the connections between the components of the powertrain architecture.
 For each connection, the component placed at the source of the connection is the physical output and the component placed at target for a connection is the physical input to simulate the real connections.